 Are doulas just for hippies?

 No, quite the contrary.
 Doulas primarily attend hospital births, and work with all types of moms and families.
 Doulas have different styles and different strengths.
 It's important to interview several doulas until you find one that is a good fit for you.

 What is your doula style?

 I consider myself nurturing and hands on for physical support.
-For information and emotional support, I am an evidence based doula with a no nonsense style of communication.
+For information and emotional support, I am an evidence based doula with a calm, confident and no nonsense style of communication.
 I am knowledgeable and easy going.
 Your birth goals are my birth goals.
 It is my job to support you 100%.

 So, how does that play out in birth?

 I believe first and foremost in education and understanding the hormonal and physiological process of birth.
 I will work with you prenatally to understand this process and how you can apply evidence based techniques for the most optimal labor comfort.
 I will help you prepare your birth wishes and understand your options before labor.
 During labor, I am able to use various tools and techniques to help you tune in to your body's and baby's needs.
 Usually your partner is best suited to provide comforting touch during labor, and I can guide him/her in how to do so.
 If you do not feel comfortable with your partner in that way, I am able to provide soothing touch during labor.
 I also work with you to keep you mentally calm and help you navigate any decisions throughout the labor process by reminding you of your options and original birth wishes.
 While I will not make any decisions for you, I will help you ask the right questions and take the time to come to the right decision for you.